MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-tmr-files.md

 - SPO160
 - MET150
 - BSA160
-description: Learn how administrators can block download of Teams meeting recording files from SharePoint and OneDrive.
+description: Learn how administrators can block the download of Teams meeting recording files from SharePoint and OneDrive.
 ---

 # Block the download of Teams Meeting Recording files from SharePoint or OneDrive (preview)